-- To what extent does the student explore a variety of whole body movements, body part movements and body bases? - To what extent does the student distinguish between whole body and body part movements? - Which body bases does the student identify?

-- To what extent is the student able to lead with his or her body parts? - What understanding did the student gain about the use of the body when dancing (agility, strength, balance, control, co-ordination)? - To what extent does the student reflect on and purposefully use body concepts in his or her own dance? - To what extent is the student aware of body concepts when looking at the dance of others?
+- Can the student identify a variety of whole body movements, body part movements and body bases? - To what extent does the student explore in his or her own dance body zones, body bases, whole body movements and body part movements? - To what extent is the student able to lead with body parts when moving? - What understanding did the student gain about the use of the body when dancing (agility, strength, balance, control and co-ordination)? - To what extent does the student reflect on and purposefully use body concepts in his or her own dance? - To what extent is the student aware of body concepts when looking at the dance of others?